plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 ## Workflow F: Validation-group switch or handoff flow

-1. Client already has a configured `ValidationManager` and setup validation group names to the appropriate valuehosts.
+1. Client already has a configured `ValueHostsManager` and setup validation group names to the appropriate valuehosts.
 2. User invokes the action to switch tabs, advance to the next step, or otherwise hand off from the current step/group
-3. Client runs local validation for the current validation group by calling `ValidationManager.validate(group)`
+3. Client runs local validation for the current validation group by calling `ValueHostsManager.validate(group)`
 4. Client callbacks/hooks update visuals and messages to reflect the validation results for that group
 5. Client decides whether the group switch or handoff can proceed